-Authors: Ruud Kempener, Former Research Fellow, Energy Technology Innovation Policy research group, 2009–2011, Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Belfer Center for Science and International Affairs, Jose Condor Tarco, Former Research Fellow, Energy Technology Innovation Policy research group, 2008–2009
+Authors: Ruud Kempener, Former Research Fellow, Energy Technology Innovation Policy research group, 2009–2011, Laura Diaz Anadon, Associate, Environment and Natural Resources Program, Jose Condor Tarco, Former Research Fellow, Energy Technology Innovation Policy research group, 2008–2009

 Over the past decade, countries with emerging economies like Brazil, Russia, India, Mexico, China, and South Africa have become important global players in political and economic domains.
 In 2007, these six countries consumed and produced more than a third of the world's energy and emitted about 35 percent of total greenhouse-gas (GHG) emissions.
 The changing global energy landscape has important implications for energy technology innovation (ETI) nationally and internationally.
 However, there is limited information available about the investments and initiatives that are taking place by the national governments within these countries.
 This paper presents the information available on energy RD&D investments in the emerging economies.